RTS-poser/pystar/README.md

 - begin using as described below

 ## Workflow

+In terms of practical usage, this is perhaps best for users with a spare laptop floating around.
+Switching back and forth on a single gaming PC is likely not going to be a plesent experience.
+This *should* work wherever python + pyqt can be installed but has only been tested on Windows 10 and macOS.

 If you have a known planet-relative XYZ location (planet = xyz origin = 0,0,0)
  - Click the "Manual Entry" tab